creative-connections/Pharmacolibrary/README.md

   * the demo contains exported 2-compartment model of Midazolam administered intravenously in FMI, its usage with `fmpy` library and integration with pharmacokinetic database containing growing number of human and machine readable data of drugs from https://pk-db.com

 ## Simulator

-Live sample web simulator at: https://egolem.online/pharma
+Live sample web simulator at: https://egolem.online/pharma translated by Bodylight.js-FMU-Compiler and powered by bodylight.js